 Conditions to be met for an excused absence

-In order to have an excused absence, the student must get a written excuse from the Office of the Senior Associate Dean for Medical Student Education prior to the administration of the test in question.
-Students missing examinations for health reasons must provide written documentation of their illness from Student Health Center or another examining physician.
+In order to have an excused absence, the student must get a written excuse from the Office of the Senior Associate Dean for Medical Student Education prior to administration of the test in question.
+Students missing examinations for health reasons must provide written documentation of their illness from the Student Health Center or another examining physician.
 Whether or not this documentation is an adequate excuse for missing an examination will be left to the discretion of the senior associate dean for medical student education.
 Under no circumstances are students allowed to take examinations early.

 In the event of a bona fide emergency, where prior approval is not feasible, the Office of the Senior Associate Dean for Medical Student Education (909/558-4255) must be contacted as soon as possible.
 Failure to do so will result in an unexcused absence.

 Students who miss examinations without prior approval from the Office of the Senior Associate Dean for Medical Student Education have an unexcused absence.
 As a result, the student will receive a zero for the missed examination(s).
 Missing more than one examination in any course or combination of courses could result in a student having to repeat the course(s) during the next academic year.

 Course/Clerkship directors assign grades at the end of each course/clerkship.
 Grades reflect the success or failure of the student in meeting the objectives of the course in terms of knowledge, skills, attitudes, values, and behaviors.